Washington Lodge Website

 The lodge offers beginning, intermediate and advanced Norwegian language classes every Thursday evening at Norway House.
 Our instructor is Anne-Grethe Phillips, a native Norwegian speaker with many years of experience as a certified Norwegian/English teacher.
 See page 9 of the January Newsletter.

-For more information contact Joel Myklebust, Genealogy Interest Group Co-chair genealogy@NorwayDC.org.
+For any questions and the Zoom information, contact by Joel Myklebust, Genealogy Interest Group Co-chair genealogy@NorwayDC.org.

 Welcome to our Website